SEAS Admissions FAQ

 Our minimum application requirements reflect that of the Rackham Graduate School.
 We do not have any specific course or degree prerequisites to apply to our master's programs.
 Both the MS and MLA programs have core curriculum coursework to provide you with a baseline of both natural and social systems.
 More than 100 different undergraduate degree majors are represented in our student community, making the student classroom experience diverse and vibrant.
 Generally, it is preferred that applicants have some variety of hard science or ecology coursework in their background if they are applying to the more ecology focused concentrations in our MS program.

 We generally recommend, based on an average of previously admitted students, a GPA of 3.5 (on 4.0 scale).
 GRE scores must be less than five years old.
-For International students, we recommend a 102 or higher to be competitive.
+For International students, we recommend a TOEFL score of 102 or higher to be competitive.

 Prospective students who would like to be considered for merit-based financial awards during the admission review process must submit a complete application by January 6, 2017, for the 2017-2018 academic year.
 If you are chosen for incoming student awards, the amount will be stated in your admission decision letter.
 Financial aid is also available in the form of work study, and more.
 All questions regarding student loans or the FAFSA should be directed to the general Financial Aid Office at the University of Michigan.